Do Electric Vehicles Save Money and Help the Environment?

 If your plans include frequently driving the vehicle in a frigid climate with the heat on full blast and the sound system blaring, you’d need to charge the battery often, which would cost you more in the short-term.
 In the long term, the battery’s lifetime value would diminish, making the entire investment more costly.

 Insurance premiums are higher for electric cars because EVs have steeper purchase price tags.
 Repairs to an advanced, engineered battery cost more for insurance companies to cover.
 Electric cars cost approximately $400 more to insure on an annual average.
+For example, we analyzed and found out how much tesla insurance costs differ for each model/year.
 As electric cars become more mainstream, car insurance rates should fall accordingly.

 The same variables that are factored into standard automobile insurance rates, such as driving record and place of residence, also apply.